1 Introduction and Preliminaries

 This operator measures how much \(f\) changes when we translate by \(p\).
 In particular, \(\Delta_p f\) is identically zero if and only if \(p\) is a period of \(f\).
 A few more key facts about difference operators and sums of functions:

-This leads us to the final result that we prove in this installment:
+This leads us to the main result of this section:

-Theorem 2.1 Let \(f, g\) be continuous periodic functions.
+Theorem 2.1 Let \(f\) be a continuous periodic function, and let \(g\) be any other periodic function.
 Then \(f+g\) is periodic if and only if \(f, g\) are commensurable.
-Thus, no set of periodic functions containing two or more continuous incommensurable functions can be a vector subspace of \(\mathbb{R}^\mathbb{R}\).

 Let \(\mathcal{C}(f)\) denote the set of points of continuity of a function \(f\).